What is full-stack development and why it is still alive and well

 It’s like learning how to use the Force.
 First you learn how to jump, heal and wield a lightsaber.
 When you reach a certain maturity you decide whether you’d like to start doing mind tricks or force-choking people.
 So yes, most likely you develop a preference over time, which is perfectly fine, as it takes you to mastering some ecosystem, but without losing sight of the other.

-AlexTechnology passionate with a heavy interest in product development.
+AlexTechnology passionate with a strong interest in product development.
 I’m a huge militant for clean code and teaching people core programming skills and paradigms.
 In my free time I enjoy writing blog posts, trying out all sorts of new technologies and running.